Your Andy Warhol Specialists

 Size: 21 1/2″ x 30 1/2″

 Edition: Edition of 1,000, 30 AP, 3 PP, 10 HC.
-Included with the Gold Edition of the 1979 book “Exposures” by Andy Warhol published by Grosset and Dunlap, Inc., New York.
-Contains a stamp from the Estate of Andy Warhol and the Andy Warhol Foundation for the Visual Arts, Inc.
+Included with the Gold Edition of the 1979 book "Exposures" by Andy Warhol published by Grosset and Dunlap Inc., New York.
+This edition is signed and numbered in pencil lower right.

 Hidden

 After the Party 183 is a black and white photo of a table with scattered glasses and plates, brought to life by the rainbow gradient highlighting the subjects.
 There is an inherent chaos in the work, a feeling of excess, in part due to the reflective quality and haphazard arrangement of the glasses, the bright hues that outline the items, and the manner in which the print was created and aligned.
 The print evokes ideas of gilded wealth and excess and their perceived glory, hiding a plainness and darkness behind them.
-Each print of After the Party has a unique colorful outlining around the objects in the work, making no two prints completely alike.
+This particular print of After the Party is especially interesting, as it is signed by Warhol.

 After the Party 183 by Andy Warhol as Part of His Larger Body of Work